elehcimd/mltraq/mkdocs/index.md

 {{include_code("mkdocs/examples/002.py", title="Fully managed execution")}}

-MLTRAQ makes it easy and intuitive to define, run, execute, and query experiments, so that you can spend more time on what truly matters.
+MLtraq makes it easy and intuitive to define, run, execute, and query experiments, so that you can spend more time on what truly matters.

 !!!
 Info
-    Continue to the hands-on [tutorial](./tutorial/index.md) to learn how to leverage at best the capabilities of MLTRAQ for your ML projects.
+    Continue to the hands-on [tutorial](./tutorial/index.md) to learn how to leverage at best the capabilities of MLtraq for your ML projects.

 ## License